odino/react-in-1000-words/README.md

-I'd like to stress on the fact that, in my opinion, **React is an approach more than a library**: the idea is that you have re-usable components that a library (React) renders and manages, while you focus on how your components live & interact with each other -- a very powerful concept.
+I'd like to stress on the fact that, in my opinion, **React is an approach more than a library**: the idea is that you have re-usable components that a library (React) renders and manages, while you focus on how your components live & interact with each other.

 Our examples run on the browser, but the React team has been working on renderers for [mobile applications](https://facebook.github.io/react-native/docs/getting-started.html)